usmc1371nerd/python-banking/readme.md

 you will then need to input python main.py.
 This will execute the code.
 Then follow the the inputs as neccessary.

+To start your virtual enviroment mac user's source venv/bin/activate

+To start your virtual enviroment window's user's venv\Scripts\activate

+in your virtual enviroment make sure you install flask!

 #####################################################################################